-When you're planning your diet, choose low fat, minimally processed starchy foods rather than refined starches to control your intake of calories and increase the nutritional value of your meals, advises the Centers for Disease Control and Prevention.
+When you're planning your diet, choose minimally processed starchy foods rather than refined starches to keep calories under control and increase the nutritional value of your meals, advises the Centers for Disease Control and Prevention (CDC).

-Starches, sugars and fiber are carbohydrates, a class of nutrients that play essential roles in energy production and digestion.
-Because starches consist of chains of molecules, they are considered complex carbohydrates.
-Starchy foods such as wheat, legumes, potatoes and some vegetables and fruits help you meet your daily requirements for vitamins and minerals.
+Starches, sugars and fiber are carbs, a class of nutrients that play essential roles in energy production and digestion.
+Because starches are made up of chains of molecules, they are considered complex carbs.
+Foods that have starch such as wheat, legumes, potatoes and some vegetables and fruits help you meet your daily requirements for vitamins and minerals.

 Starchy Vegetables and Fruits

-Bananas are a starchy fruit, offering 6 grams of starch per medium banana, according to the U.S. Department of Agriculture.
+Bananas are a starchy fruit, offering 6 grams of starch per medium banana, according to the United States Department of Agriculture (USDA).
 Starchy vegetables and fruits also provide fiber, essential vitamins and minerals.
-One-half cup of sweet potato has 21 grams of total carbohydrates, 3 grams of fiber, 2 grams of protein, 20 milligrams of vitamin C and 19,218 international units of vitamin A, according to the USDA.
+A 1/2-cup serving of sweet potato has 21 grams of total carbs, 3 grams of fiber, 2 grams of protein, 20 milligrams of vitamin C and 19,218 international units (IU) of vitamin A, according to the USDA.

-One serving of legumes equals about one-half cup of cooked beans.
-One-half cup of lentils offers 20 grams of total carbohydrate, 8 grams of fiber, 9 grams of protein, 3 milligrams of iron and 365 milligrams of potassium, according to the USDA.
+One serving of legumes is about 1/2 cup of cooked beans.
+A 1/2 cup of lentils offers 20 grams of total carbs, 8 grams of fiber, 9 grams of protein, 3 milligrams of iron and 365 milligrams of potassium, according to the USDA.

-Grains and Cereals
+Whole Grains and Cereals

 Wheat, barley, rice, rye and other grains are rich in starches.
 Because the milling process removes the nutrient-rich bran and germ from grain kernels during the production of flour, breads, cereals and other starchy foods made from refined flour contain less fiber and fewer vitamins and minerals than whole-grain products, per the CDC.